kevkatam/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 11-binary_to_decimal onverts a number from base 2 to base 10.
 The script 12-combinations prints all possible combinations of two letters, except oo.
 The script 13-print_float prints a number with two decimal places, followed by a new line.
+The script 100-decimal_to_hexadecimal converts a number from base 10 to base 16.